ecency/esteem/README.md

 ﻿# [eSteem](https://esteem.app) Mobile

-DEPRECATED: Lastest version here: https://github.com/esteemapp/esteem-mobile
+DEPRECATED/NOT MAINTAINED: Lastest version here: https://github.com/esteemapp/esteem-mobile

 **eSteem Mobile** is a social application for Android and iOS where you get paid for blogging, commenting and curating founded by [Feruz Muradov](https://steemit.com/@good-karma) in 2016 and greatly supported by eSteem team and Steem community.